johnmai-dev/minja-swift/README.md

 # minja-swift

-minja-swift is a Swift wrapper of the [Minja](https://github.com/google/minja).
+minja-swift is a swift wrapper of the [Minja](https://github.com/google/minja).

 > [Minja](https://github.com/google/minja) is a minimalistic C++ Jinja templating engine for LLM chat templates